Understanding CoinMarketCap.com: A Site With Every Crypto’s Price on It and Where to Trade Them

 That is the gist, you can tweak the perameters by messing with the drop downs above the list.

-Next, click on a coin, let’s click on Ethereum.
+Next, click on a coin, let’s click on Ethereum as an example.

 The blue line is market cap, this matters for the reasons stated above.
 A coin whose market cap is growing is a coin that is doing well in general (as either the price is going up or the supply is going down).